Unemployed star on radio (4)

 Here is my best explanation:

 'unemployed' is the definition.

-('idle' can be similar in meaning to 'unemployed')
+('idle' is associated in meaning with 'unemployed')

-'star on radio' is the subsidiary indication.
+'star on radio' is the wordplay.

 'star' becomes 'idol' (idol is a kind of star).

-'idol' is a homophone of 'idle'.
+'idol' is a homophone of 'IDLE'.

 (Other definitions for idle that I've seen before include "Monty Python team member", "without basis", "Circus entertainer", "Lied about doing nothing", "Of engine, tick over", "Trivial", "Good-for-nothing", "Not occupied", "Unemployed" and "loiter aimlessly".)